hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 fish with rice, mornings and evenings.

 Swamiji: Yes, take as much of that as you can, without fearing criticism.
-The country has been flooded with dyspeptic Bâbâjis living on vegetables only.
+The country has been flooded with dyspeptic Bābājis living on vegetables only.
 That is no sign of Sattva, but of deep Tamas — the shadow of death.
 Brightness in the face, undaunted enthusiasm in the heart, and tremendous activity — these result from Sattva; whereas